denoland/docs/runtime/tutorials/how_to_with_npm/react.md

 The next step is to add a backend API.
 We'll create a very simple API that returns information about dinosaurs.

 In the root of your new project, create an `api` folder.
-In that folder,create a `main.ts` file, which will run the server, and a `data.json`, which will contain the hard coded dinosaur data.
+In that folder, create a `main.ts` file, which will run the server, and a `data.json`, which will contain the hard coded dinosaur data.